strawhat-dev/next.js-starter/README.md

 `src`: contains source code of application

-`app`: folder contains constants, global styles, and “page bootstraps” that are used to initialize the client and server
+`app`: contains constants, global styles, and “page bootstraps” that are used to initialize the client and server

 `common`: contains everything that cannot be categorized as a module